grafana/loki/README.md

 ## Run it locally

-Tempo can be run in a single host, no-dependancies mode using the following commands:
+Tempo can be run in a single host, no-dependencies mode using the following commands:

 ```
 $ make protos yacc
 $ go build ./cmd/tempo
-$ ./tempo -config.file=./doc/local.yaml
+$ ./tempo -config.file=./docs/local.yaml
 ...
 ```